Policy Transfer for Continuous-Time Reinforcement Learning: A (Rough) Differential Equation Approach: Introduction

 Policy transfer is one of the most direct methods to leverage knowledge from one RL task to another.
 The basic idea of policy transfer is to use the policy learned from the source task to initialize the policy for the target task.
-If two RL tasks are similar, exploring the pre-trained policy as a starting point hopefully allows the agent to begin with a near-optimal strategy, with subsequent minor adjustments.
-This is intuitively clear and simple, and has been analyzed in a discrete-time LQ framework by \cite{guo2023fast}.
-Their work, as the first known theoretical studies for incorporating transfer learning into reinforcement learning, demonstrates the advantage in algorithmic performance improvement with TL technique for RL.
+If two RL tasks are similar, exploring the pre-trained policy as a starting point hopefully allows the agent to find a near-optimal policy, with subsequent minor adjustments.
+This is intuitively clear and simple, and has been analyzed in a discrete-time LQ framework by \cite{guo2026fast}.
+Their work, as the first known theoretical studies for incorporating TL into RL, demonstrates the algorithmic performance improvement with TL technique for RL.

-A natural question is, if the same benefit of transfer learning can be achieved for RL via appropriate policy transfer?
+A natural question is whether the same benefit of transfer learning can be achieved for continuous-time RL via an appropriate policy transfer?
 Indeed, reinforcement learning, though primarily developed for discrete environment, is intrinsically continuous and complex, especially in robotics control, automatic driving, and portfolio optimization.
 However, analyzing transfer learning in the continuous-time RL framework remains uncharted and presents significantly greater technical challenges, as the knowledge to be transferred involves controlled stochastic processes and infinite-dimensional functional spaces.